 In the Ashton area, some water can be pumped from the basalt aquifer.
 Pumping from this aquifer would deplete the flow of Henrys Fork to the extent that the water pumped is consumed by evapotranspiration.

-There is no evidence to indicate that a significant amount of ground water can be developed in the Falls River area for irrigation.
+The evidence does not indicate that a significant amount of ground water can be developed in the Falls River area for irrigation.